 - Citizens from other countries in sub-Saharan Africa

-- Applicants must possess the requisite qualifications to be granted the scholarship.
-There is no age limit applying to the scholarships for study purposes.
+- Applicants must possess the requisite qualifications to be granted the program.
+There is no age limit applying to The grants for study purposes.
 However, at the time of the application, no more than 6 years should have passed since an applicant graduated from his/her previous bachelor or master studies.
 All scholarship applicants must have applied for admission to the relevant degree (as per above list) at Wits University and be in possession of a ‘person number’ which is issued by Wits University upon application for admission into a degree.

 English Language Requirements: The University of the Witwatersrand is an English medium university.
 International students from non-English speaking countries must provide proof of English proficiency.